Medically reviewed by Drugs.com. Last updated on Jun 22, 2021.

 - Passing the needle through the wall of the rectum (transrectal biopsy).
 This is the most common way of performing a prostate biopsy.

 - Inserting the needle through the area of skin between the anus and scrotum (transperineal biopsy).
 A small cut is made in the area of skin (perineum) between the anus and the scrotum.
-The biopsy needle is inserted through the cut and into the prostate to draw out a sample of tissue.
+The biopsy needle is inserted through the cut and into the prostate to draw out samples of tissue.
 An MRI or CT scan is generally used to guide this procedure.

 What to expect during transrectal prostate biopsy